FAQs

 What are the terms of a 504 loan?

-- SBA 504 real estate loans are twenty-year, fixed-rate, fully amortizing loans.
-We also offer 504 loans with ten-year, fully-amortized fixed-rate loans for projects involving the acquisition of heavy machinery and equipment, without a real estate purchase.
+SBA 504 real estate loans are twenty-year, fixed-rate, fully amortizing loans.
+We also offer 504 loans with ten-year, fully-amortized fixed-rate loans for projects involving the acquisition of capital equipment with a shorter economic life.

-- The 504 interest rate is fixed over the term of the loan at the time of 504 loan funding.
-The rates are market-determined and typically are priced at the 10-year treasury rate plus a spread of 1.75% to 2.25% (please see the Current Rate page for the current rate).
+The 504 interest rate is fixed over the term of the loan at the time of 504 loan funding.
+The rates are market-determined and the twenty-year 504 loans are typically priced at the ten-year Treasury rate plus a spread of 2.5% to 3% (please see the Current 504 Rate Page).
+504 loans with ten-year terms are typically priced at the five-year Treasury rate plus 3.0% to 3.5%.

 What are the terms of the conventional (bank) loan?

 The bank loan carries market rates and fees and may be structured as a fixed or variable rate loan.
-The bank also pays a fee guaranty or subordination fee of ½% of their loan to the SBA, which is typically passed on to the borrower.
-Although a complete funding proposal is prepared by Bay Area Development Company, it is the client who negotiates the bank rate and terms.
-The bank loan cannot have call provisions or balloon payments in the first 10 years of the loan.
+To participate with a twenty-year 504 loan, the bank loan must have no call or term features of less than ten years.
+To participate with a ten-year 504 loan, the bank loan must have a term of at least seven years.
+Please note that the bank is also required to pay a participation fee of ½% of the project first mortgage loan to the SBA, which is typically passed on to the borrower.
+Although a complete funding proposal is prepared by Bay Area Development Company for use by the Bank and the SBA, it is the client who negotiates the bank rate and terms.

 Is my company too big or too successful for a SBA 504 loan?

-504 loans are targeted to successful growing companies - the more successful the better.
+504 loans are targeted to successful, growing companies – the more successful the better.
 In fact, almost all privately held for-profit companies are eligible small business for SBA financing.
-Applicant firms must have a proven ability to repay the financing, but well-structured new ventures may also qualify.
+Applicants must have a proven ability to repay the financing, but well-structured new ventures may also qualify.
+Contact our staff for details.

 How do I apply for a 504 loan?

 Bay Area Development Company can pre-qualify your company for a 504 loan in 24 to 48 hours at no cost to you.
 The information needed to be pre-qualified is minimal and there are no forms to complete.
-Simply contact us to discuss your project.
-We can also pre-qualify your company for a project amount prior to your identification of the property you want to purchase.
-Visit the My 504 page and generate an instant quote for your project to see how 504 financing can work for your company.
+Simply contact one of our loan officers to discuss your project.
+We can also pre-qualify your company for an estimated project amount prior to your identification of the specific property you want to purchase.
+Go to the SBA 504 Loan Calculator to generate an instant quote for your project and see how 504 financing can work for your company.

 What if I have other questions regarding 504 financing?

 We are here to serve you.
-If you have additional questions about 504 or your specific project, please call (888) 504-0504 or email us.
-One of our loan officers will be happy to assist you.
+If you have additional questions about 504 or your specific project, please call or email us.
+One of our loan officers will be happy to provide you with all the information you need.